-The services of the office of Center for Student Wellbeing include:
+The services of the Center for Student Wellbeing include:

 Alcohol & Other Drug Counseling and Services

-Psychological and Counseling Center (PCC) provides a certified substance abuse therapist, who can help students enter a treatment facility, prepare to return to campus from rehabilitation, or develop relapse prevention plans.
-Contact Dorothy Gager for more information.
-PCC also provides long-term counseling/therapy.
+University Counseling Center (UCC) provides a certified substance abuse therapist, who can help students enter a treatment facility, prepare to return to campus from rehabilitation, or develop relapse prevention plans.
+The UCC also provides counseling/therapy.
 Cost of services is covered in the undergraduate and graduate students activities fees.

 Office of Religious Life

 Students can access counseling through their respective campus ministries or the chaplain and assistant chaplain of the university.
 No fee involved.

 Most medical insurance will cover some cost, but always check your policy.
 The substance abuse therapist at the UCC can assess and refer to this treatment program or a treatment program near home.

 There are several meetings within walking distance to Vanderbilt.
 The Friendship House is the AA meeting house (within .5 miles of campus) and is open Sunday – Wednesday 8am-10pm, Thursday 8am-11pm, and Friday/Saturday 8am-Midnight.